Skip to main content

 Donor reporting is the systematic process of communicating programme progress, results, and financial information to funding organizations according to their specific requirements and timelines.
 It serves as the primary accountability mechanism between implementers and funders, translating monitoring data into narratives and metrics that demonstrate how resources are being used and what outcomes are being achieved.

-Effective donor reporting goes beyond compliance, it is a strategic communication tool that builds funder confidence, surfaces implementation challenges early, and creates opportunities to discuss adaptive management decisions.
+Effective donor reporting goes beyond compliance - it is a strategic communication tool that builds funder confidence, surfaces implementation challenges early, and creates opportunities to discuss adaptive management decisions.
 Reports typically combine quantitative indicator data with qualitative narrative explaining progress, challenges, and lessons learned.

 Why It Matters